republicprotocol/renex-sol/docs/03-atomic-swapping.md

 ![Atomic Swap between ETH and BTC](./images/03-atomic-swapping-overview.jpg "Atomic Swap between ETH and BTC")

-The match is found and Alice and Bob know each others order ids.
+At this point in time the match is found, Alice and Bob know each others' order ids.

 **(1) Alice & Bob Submit Addresses**
   Alice sends her Bitcoin Address to Bob, and Bob sends his Ethereum address to Alice, by calling the `setOwnerAddress(bytes32 _orderID, bytes _owner)` function on RenExAtomicInfo contract.